Blog

 Refiling Chapter 13 in Bankruptcy Court

-After a case is dismissed, a debtor in Georgia may choose to refile Chapter 13 bankruptcy by preparing the necessary paperwork and paying the court filing fee.
-Refiling may be necessary if the original case was dismissed due to missed payments, incomplete paperwork, or other issues.
-When you refile for Chapter 13, you will need to submit a new repayment plan and resolve all previous issues to avoid another dismissal.
+After a case is dismissed, a debtor in Georgia may refile Chapter 13 bankruptcy by submitting the required paperwork and paying the court filing fee.
+Refiling is often necessary if the original case was dismissed due to missed payments, incomplete documents, or other issues.
+You must submit a new repayment plan and resolve previous problems to avoid another dismissal.

-It is important to point out that refiling too soon after a dismissal may limit the automatic stay, which protects you from creditor actions during the bankruptcy process.
-If your case was dismissed within the previous year, the automatic stay may only last 30 days unless you request an extension.
-Refiling also allows you to renegotiate the terms of your repayment plan, potentially making it more manageable.
+Note that refiling too soon may limit the automatic stay protecting you from creditor actions.
+If your case was dismissed within the past year, the automatic stay may last only 30 days unless extended.
+Refiling also allows you to renegotiate your repayment plan terms, potentially making them more manageable.

 Contact Our Team to Discuss Your Bankruptcy Case

-In Georgia, the difference between a bankruptcy discharged vs dismissed can have a profound impact on your financial future.
-A discharge offers relief by eliminating personal liability for many debts, while a dismissal can leave you facing the same financial difficulties as before you filed.
-If you are considering bankruptcy, it’s important to work with a qualified bankruptcy lawyer who can guide you through the process and help you achieve the best possible outcome.
+In Georgia, the difference between a bankruptcy discharge and dismissal greatly affects your financial future.
+A discharge eliminates personal liability for many debts, while a dismissal leaves you responsible for them.
+Working with a qualified bankruptcy lawyer can help you navigate the process and achieve the best outcome.

-Take control of your financial future today.
-At Morgan & Morgan, our experienced bankruptcy attorneys in Georgia are here to help you review your options and guide you through the process.
-Whether you’re facing a dismissal or seeking a discharge, we’ll work with you to find the best solution for your situation.
-Call 706-548-7070 for a free no-obligation consultation to get started on the path to debt relief.
+Take control of your finances today.
+At Morgan & Morgan, our experienced Georgia bankruptcy attorneys are ready to review your options and guide you through the process.
+Whether facing dismissal or seeking discharge, call 706-510-3918 for a free consultation to start your path to debt relief.

 How long does it take to get a bankruptcy discharge in Georgia?